-Because we are a public company we are subject to a number of laws concerning the purchase of our shares and other publicly traded securities.
-Company policy prohibits Employees and their family members from trading securities while in possession of material, non-public information relating to the Company or any other company, including a customer or supplier that has a significant relationship with the Company.
+The trading of the Company’s securities, either by purchase or sale (“Trading”) is subject to a number of laws.
+In addition, the existing Insider Trading Policy prohibits Employees and their family members from trading the Company’s securities (Insider Trading) while in possession of material, non-public information relating to the Company.
 Information is "material" when there is a substantial likelihood that a reasonable investor would consider the information important in deciding whether to buy, hold or sell securities.
 In short, any information that could reasonably affect the price of securities is material.
 Information is considered to be "public" only when it has been released to the public through appropriate channels and enough time has elapsed to permit the investment market to absorb and evaluate the information.
-If you have any doubt as to whether you possess material nonpublic information, you should contact a manager and the advice of General Counsel may be sought.

 Complaints shall be reported on a confidential and/ or anonymous basis to: